go to home page 28th Cambridge Cub Scouts

 The scientist badge requires six experiments or investigations to be done, three from the physical world, and three from the living world.
 The specifications for this badge are also available on the scouts.org.uk website

-1. Making an artificial rainbow
+1. Marcus's artificial rainbow

-2. Making an electromagnet
+2. Marcus's electromagnet

-3. Measuring your pulse rate
+3. Marcus's pulse rate

 Physical world